-- Achieve a balanced year-end budget and prepare the next budget that embodies the priorities identified in the strategic plan.
-In this regard, the Board would want to see a balanced budget consistent with strategic plan submitted to the Board and implemented. - Increase external relations activities and fund raising activity.
+- Achieve a balanced year-end budget and prepare the next budget that embodies the priorities identified in the strategic framework.
+In this regard, the Board would want to see a balanced budget that is effectively allocated towards priorities articulated in the strategic framework and associated plans, and those brought forward annually in the integrated planning process. - Increase external relations activities and fund raising activity.
 In assessing whether this goal had been met, the Board would consider, for example, whether fundraising goals for the year had been met and the President's contributions to these goals.

 Some goals are specific to a particular time period.
-For example, one current objective is renewal of the university's strategic plan.
-Another recent example was the development of a position statement for the university, which was completed in early 2015.
+For example, one past objective included revitalization of the university's strategic planning document into a new Strategic Framework.
+This was completed in 2018.
+A current year objective is external communication and reputational advancement.
 Other goals, such as that with respect to a balanced budget, recur annually.

 Vice-Presidents' objectives, and how they will be measured, are established by the President in discussions with each Vice-President.
 Measures may be qualitative or quantitative.
-Upon the conclusion of the Public Sector Management and Executive Compensation Freeze Policy, introduced by the provincial government in October 2012, Vice-Presidents will once again have the opportunity to progress through the salary range based on merit.
 The amount of merit pay is determined through the annual performance review process referenced above.
 Merit Pay for the Vice-Presidents is based on four merit increments.
 A Vice President may earn up to four merit increments in a year depending on performance.
 Each merit is worth 1⁄4 of 3% of the midpoint of the approved salary range.